mnylc/cit-toolkit/pages/community.md

 ### Linking with Oral History Projects
 Many of our participants are eager to share not only their physical items, but the stories and memories that come with a lifetime of collecting.
 It is a natural fit including an oral history component to our community scanning events.
-Both the Queens Library and the Brooklyn Public Library have oral history projects:
+Both the Queens Public Library and the Brooklyn Public Library have oral history projects:

 [**Queens Memory:**](http://www.queensmemory.org/)

-A collaboration of the Archives at Queens Library and Queens College Libraries’ Department of Special Collections and Archives.
+A collaboration of the Archives at Queens Public Library and Queens College Libraries’ Department of Special Collections and Archives.
 The Queens Memory Project combines historical and contemporary photography with oral history interviews of current residents.

 [**Our Streets Our Stories:**](http://www.bklynlibrary.org/seniors/our-streets-our-stories-o)